boredlol0/profcheck/README.md

 Auth is Supabase email OTP restricted to `@srmist.edu.in`, with Resend as the SMTP provider and a branded OTP email template configured in the dashboard.

-### Scraping (`scripts/`)
+### Scraping

-Faculty data comes from SRM's public directory endpoint, fetched in bulk from a local machine (no edge timeouts) and upserted in batches:

-- `scrape-srm.mjs` — pages the faculty list API, parses profile cards, writes `faculty.json` (resumable via checkpoint)
-- `enrich-srm.mjs` — visits each profile page for department, email, and courses taught; `--upload` pushes to Supabase
-- `upload-faculty.mjs` — bulk upsert helper
+Faculty data was scraped using scripts from the official SRMIST website, then enriched and upserted into Supabase in batches.

 ## Setup